Sustainable Self-Care Ideas to Improve Your Wellbeing

 Overcoming Passivity: Practical Tips to Become an Assertive Person

 Passivity is a common relationship issue that creates many other problems.
 On the surface, it can seem “safe” compared to acting in bold, aggressive ways.
-However, in the long run, it is costly to your mental, emotional, social and spiritual health.
+However, in the long run, it is costly to your mental, emotional, social, and spiritual health.
 When you learn the truth about passivity, you can overcome it and begin living the abundant life God intends for you.
+Newport Beach Christian Counseling can guide you through this process, helping you break free from passivity and embrace a more fulfilling life.

 Definition of Passivity